 The Digi-Tech Factory for Norwich City College is a teaching and learning space that feels more like a professional environment than a classroom.
 It positions digital technologies as a contemporary industry in East England and Norwich City College as a leader in the field.

-Our work on the new multi-million-pound digital technology hub includes a three-storey building with a sawtooth roofline, wrapped in a perforated screen façade.
+Our work on new multi-million-pound digital technology hub includes a three-storey building with a sawtooth roofline, wrapped in a perforated screen façade.
 It has a large entry canopy and covered plaza.
 A vast central atrium offers more than a circulation corridor, with versatile working and socialising spaces.
 The thoughtful designs shift from the standard school-like environment, offering a creative industry atmosphere to energise students and prepare them for future employment.

 PARTS ON SHOW